Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

      $adminCredentials = New-Object PSCredential($adminUserName,$adminPassword)
      ```

-3. From the Administrator: Windows PowerShell ISE window, run the following to establish a PowerShell Remoting session to the privileged endpoint:
+3. From the **Windows PowerShell ISE window**, run the following to establish a PowerShell Remoting session to the privileged endpoint:

      ```
      Enter-PSSession -ComputerName 'AzS-ERCS01' -ConfigurationName PrivilegedEndpoint -Credential $adminCredentials